carlespoles/DSCI6051-student/transfer_learning/Instructions.md

 The reason this approach is so effective for bootstrapping new image classification is that these 'bottleneck' embeddings contain a lot of high-level feature information useful to InceptionV3 for its own image classification.

-Once the pre-processing has been completed, the embeddings can be found in the bucket (which is the `GCS_PATH`):
+Once the pre-processing has been completed, the embeddings can be found in the bucket (which is under `GCS_PATH/preproc`):

 ![Embeddings](images/embed.jpg)

-## 2. Training the model.
+## 2. Training and monitoring the model.

 Once pre-processing has been completed, the script will continue to run, this time to train the model.